About the Outreach Legal Advocacy (OLA) Program

 What should I bring with me to the Port Alberni Friendship Center?

-- Any information relating to your issue that you think may assist
+- Any information relating to your issue (Eg: eviction notice, letters, court documents etc.)

-- Any papers you have about your legal problem, such as applications, forms, etc.
+- Any papers that will assist with your legal concern such as applications, forms, etc.

 - Be prepared to provided proof of income